MH221B/auth-backend/README.md

      Copy-Item .env.example .env

-2. Start the application and Postgres.

-   - Development (recommended when actively editing code).
-The `app-dev` service in the single `docker-compose.yml` file mounts your project so code changes are visible and uses the Gradle wrapper inside the container to run the app.
+2. (Optional) Start Postgres with Docker Compose if you want a local DB container:

    PowerShell:

-       docker-compose up --build -d
+     docker-compose up -d

-3. View logs (development):
+   View Postgres logs:

-  docker-compose logs -f auth-backend-app-dev
+     docker-compose logs -f auth-backend-postgres

-4. Stop and remove containers:
+   Stop and remove containers:

      docker-compose down

-- Notes:
-- The compose stack now lives in a single `docker-compose.yml`.
-Development conveniences are available via the `app-dev` service.
-- When running with Docker Compose, prefer setting `SPRING_DATASOURCE_URL` to use the `postgres` service host: `jdbc:postgresql://postgres:5432/auth`.
-- If host port 5432 is already taken, change the host mapping for the Postgres service in `docker-compose.yml` (e.g., `5433:5432`).

-## Running locally with Gradle

-Run the application using the bundled Gradle wrapper (PowerShell):
+3. Run the Spring Boot application on your host using the Gradle wrapper (PowerShell):

+   Run in-place (development):

      .\gradlew.bat bootRun

-Or build a jar and run it:
+   Or build and run the jar:

      .\gradlew.bat build; java -jar build\libs\auth-backend-0.0.1-SNAPSHOT.jar

+Notes:

+- The Compose file is provided only to run a Postgres database for local development.
+The application is expected to run on the host and connect to that database via `localhost` (or the host port mapped in `docker-compose.yml`).
+- When connecting to a DB started by Compose from your host, set `SPRING_DATASOURCE_URL` to something like `jdbc:postgresql://localhost:5433/auth` (adjust the host port if you changed the mapping).

 ## Configuration & environment

-Environment variables (or `.env` when using Compose) control DB connection and profiles.
+Environment variables (or the `.env` file when using Compose for Postgres) control DB connection and profiles.
 See `.env.example` for defaults.

 Important variables:

-- SPRING_DATASOURCE_URL — JDBC URL for Postgres (e.g. `jdbc:postgresql://postgres:5432/auth` when using compose)
+- SPRING_DATASOURCE_URL — JDBC URL for Postgres (e.g. `jdbc:postgresql://localhost:5433/auth` when running the app on your host)
 - SPRING_DATASOURCE_USERNAME — DB username
 - SPRING_DATASOURCE_PASSWORD — DB password
 - SPRING_PROFILES_ACTIVE — (optional) set to `prod` for production config